H. P. Lovecraft: Rejuvenation and tragedy

 Lovecraft immersed himself in the world of amateur journalism for most of the following decade.
 During this period, he advocated for amateurism's superiority to commercialism.
 Lovecraft defined commercialism as writing for what he considered low-brow publications for pay.
 This was contrasted with his view of "professional publication", which was what he called writing for what he considered respectable journals and publishers.
 He thought of amateur journalism as serving as practice for a professional career.

 Lovecraft was appointed chairman of the Department of Public Criticism of the UAPA in late 1914.
 He used this position to advocate for what he saw as the superiority of archaic English language usage.
 Emblematic of the Anglophilic opinions he maintained throughout his life, he openly criticized other UAPA contributors for their "Americanisms" and "slang".
 Often, these criticisms were embedded in xenophobic and racist statements that the "national language" was being negatively changed by immigrants.
 In mid-1915, Lovecraft was elected vice-president of the UAPA.
 Two years later, he was elected president and appointed other board members who mostly shared his belief in the superiority of British English over modern American English.
-Another significant event of this time was the beginning of World War I. Lovecraft published multiple criticisms of the American government and public's reluctance to join the war to protect England, which he viewed as America's ancestral homeland.
+Following the outbreak of World War I, Lovecraft published multiple criticisms of the American government and public's reluctance to join the war to protect England, which he viewed as America's ancestral homeland.

 In 1916, Lovecraft published his first short story, "The Alchemist", in the main UAPA journal, which was a departure from his usual verse.
 Due to the encouragement of W. Paul Cook, another UAPA member and future lifelong friend, Lovecraft began writing and publishing more prose fiction.
 Soon afterwards, he wrote "The Tomb" and "Dagon".
 "The Tomb", by Lovecraft's own admission, was greatly influenced by the style and structure of Edgar Allan Poe's works.
 Meanwhile, "Dagon" is considered Lovecraft's first work that displays the concepts and themes that his writings later became known for.
 Lovecraft published another short story, "Beyond the Wall of Sleep" in 1919, which was his first science fiction story.